Peer Consulting

 What people are saying about the Peer Consulting program

 “For a variety of reasons, I've often felt that I didn't belong at BYU.
-I struggled finding a major, friends, opportunities to get involved in the scientific community, and professors never seemed to have for me.
+I struggled to find a major, friends, and opportunities to get involved in the scientific community, and professors never seemed to have them for me.
 Even my application to my major was denied the first time.
 As a peer consultant, I was able to talk to students who were experiencing all the things I'd gone through.
 I did my best to be the consultant I wish I'd had when I was applying to programs or trying to get professors to hire me.
-I felt like I was able to make BYU a slightly better place for people who weren't sure if they fit in yet and that was the most rewarding thing I've done at BYU.” — Danielle F.
+I felt like I was able to make BYU a slightly better place for people who weren't sure if they fit in yet, and that was the most rewarding thing I've done at BYU.” — Danielle F.

 How to become mentored by a Peer Consultant